flavianowilliams/HICOLM3/README.md

 # HICOLM Multi-Methods for Molecules and Condensed Systems

-Hicolm is an open source package focused in molecular modelling of condensed systems by using multi-methods in computational chemistry
+Hicolm is an open source package focused in molecular modelling of condensed systems.

 ![xxx](DOCS/pictures/input_file.png)